KaizerloveRussia/Bach_Degree_Please/README.md

 ## Repository structure
 ***
 ### Colab notebooks
 Pick this folder whether you want to look through the code of the conversion experiment.
-The "+" or "-" symbols indicate the success or failure of the conversion, respectively.
+The "+" or "-" symbols at the beginning of the .ipynb file indicate the success or failure of the conversion, respectively.
 Below is a brief summary of the experiment results:
 Model | Result
 :-----|:----:
 ResNet-50 | :heavy_check_mark: